Mirage of astronomical objects: Green flash

 Green flashes might be observed from any place with a low horizon.
 Deserts, oceans and ice shelves are probably the best places to observe mirages and therefore green flashes.
 It is easier not to miss a green flash during sunset than during sunrise.
 It is especially true regarding an inferior mirage green flash, when the timing should be just right to capture it at sunrise.

 I could see the sun glowing below the distant horizon.
 Then, for what seemed like at least a second, the green flash flooded the desert like an alien heliograph.
 A moment later, the skyline erupted with the instant magnificence of the sun, its sudden warmth.

-From the above observation it is clear that the author observed an inferior mirage green flash, when the much warmer surface of the desert with the help of the rising Sun was fighting the cool morning air, producing in the process a green flash – one of nature's great spectacles.
+From the above observation it is clear that the author observed an inferior mirage green flash, when the much warmer surface of the desert with the help of the rising Sun was fighting the cool morning air, producing in the process the flash.

 A green flash might be also seen with a rising or setting Moon.

 In the right conditions it is common to observe multiple green flashes during one mock mirage sunset.

 Some claim they saw a green flash from Venus.
 This may be true, but it might be that a color of the setting or the rising planet is mistaken for a real green flash that is a by-product of a mirage.